Healthy year bigger prize for Nadal than US Open crown

 “A lot of times I know that and it didn’t happen, but today it happened.”

-Nadal said that sometimes the only way to get better is to win matches, victories building the final 20 to 30% he needs to maximise his potent game.
+Nadal said that sometimes the only way to get better is to win matches, victories building the final 20 to 30% he needs to maximize his potent game.

 “You need to win matches,” Nadal said.
-“If you practise well and you feel yourself well, you have more chances to win matches in the tournaments.
+“If you practice well and you feel yourself well, you have more chances to win matches in the tournaments.

 “But this 20, 30%, that’s a big difference.
 You only make this winning matches, because it’s about confidence.
 It’s about things that when you are on court comes automatic.